shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 {% endraw %}
 ```

-When the directive encounters a prefix in the scope object, it will try to map it with the curresponding attribute of the directive element.
+When the directive encounters a prefix in the scope object, it will try to map it with the corresponding attribute of the directive element.
 It'll try to map the same attribute name if the prefix is not followed by extra name.
 For example:

 ```javascript
 scope : {